Variant of uncertain significance: Classification

 In 2015, the American College of Medical Genetics and Genomics (ACMG), the Association for Molecular Pathology (AMP), and the College of American Pathologists (CAP) published a third revision of their guidelines on variant interpretation in Mendelian disorders.
 The publication recommended the following categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign.
 This guideline is one of many resources published by the ACMG in hopes of improving standardization of variant interpretation and reporting.

 As of 2020, there continues to be limited involvement from federal agencies to regulate the clinical validity (accuracy) and utility (risks and benefits) of genetic testing.
 Variant interpretation and classification is notably subjective, as laboratories developed their own criteria prior to the ACMG-AMP guidelines.
 This subjectiveness is further problematic when there is evidence that variant significance changes over time.
 Due to the lack of consistency in official guidelines, the genomics community is left struggling to efficiently categorize genetic variants.

 Pathogenic

-This category is for variants that are well-documented to cause disease.
+This category is reserved for variants that are well-documented to cause disease.
+Pathogenicity should be reported with respect to a specific condition and inheritance pattern (e.g., autosomal recessive or dominant).
+A pathogenic variant meets stringent criteria such as evidence from well-established functional studies or being identified in multiple unrelated individuals with the disease.

 Likely pathogenic

-This category is for variants where the evidence is compelling, but not definitive, to cause disease.
+Variants in this category show strong evidence of being disease-causing but lack definitive proof.
+The term "likely pathogenic" indicates that the data supports a high likelihood (greater than 90%) that the variant is pathogenic.

 Uncertain significance

 This category is for variants where there is unknown or conflicting clinical significance.
 Additional evidence is needed in order to determine whether or not the variant is causative for a particular disease.
+As additional data and research emerges over time, variants of unknown significance may get moved to other categories, frequently towards the benign or likely benign categories.

 Likely benign

-This category is for variants that are not causative for a disease.
+This category is used for variants that are unlikely to be causative of disease, typically supported by population frequency data or functional studies suggesting no deleterious impact.
+A "likely benign" classification implies more than 90% certainty that the variant is not causative for a disease.

 Benign

-This category is for variants that are not causative for a disease.
-Benign variants are usually seen previously in higher frequencies and in silico analysis predicts a benign effect on the encoded protein.
+This category is for variants that are not disease-causing.
+These variants are usually observed at high frequencies in population databases and have strong evidence against a pathogenic effect, including predictive computational models and experimental data showing no effect on the encoded protein.